rinderknecht/Dharma/Ngondro/README.md

 # Ngondro
-My own version of the Tesar ngöndro
+My own version of the Tersar ngöndro